 For this reason Christian spouses have a special sacrament by which they are fortified and receive a kind of consecration in the duties and dignity of their state.
 By virtue of this sacrament, as spouses fulfill their conjugal and family obligation, they are penetrated with the spirit of Christ, which suffuses their whole lives with faith, hope and charity.
 Thus they increasingly advance the perfection of their own personalities, as well as their mutual sanctification, and hence contribute jointly to the glory of God.

 As a result, with their parents leading the way by example and family prayer, children and indeed everyone gathered around the family hearth will find a readier path to human maturity, salvation and holiness.
 Graced with the dignity and office of fatherhood and motherhood, parents will energetically acquit themselves of a duty which devolves primarily on them, namely education and especially religious education.

 As living members of the family, children contribute in their own way to making their parents holy.
 For they will respond to the kindness of their parents with sentiments of gratitude, with love and trust.
 They will stand by them as children should when hardships overtake their parents and old age brings its loneliness.

-This excerpt from Gaudium et Spes, Vatican II’s Pastoral Constitution on the Church in the Modern World, dealing with the sanctity of marriage and the family, is used in the Roman Office of readings for Monday in the 3rd week of Ordinary Time, with an accompanying biblical reading from Deut 24:1-25:4.
+This excerpt on matrimony is from Gaudium et Spes, Vatican II’s Pastoral Constitution on the Church in the Modern World, part two, chapter 1, paragraph 48.
+This chapter deals with the sanctity of marriage and the family.
+It appears in the Roman Office of readings for Monday in the 3rd week of Ordinary Time, with an accompanying biblical reading from Deut 24:1-25:4.